engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 nvm use
 ```

-. . . this command will switch your project node version to the version in the `.nvmrc` file.
+This command will switch your project node version to the version in the `.nvmrc` file.
 For windows users, checkout [nvm for windows](https://github.com/coreybutler/nvm-windows).
 Then you can run the commands below:

 3. Install packages by running